 A study done at Yokohama City University School of Medicine in Japan found that coffee facilitates what’s euphemistically called “gastric emptying,” meaning that it gets food out of your stomach more quickly than it would on its own.
 When food doesn’t spend as much time in your intestines as it should, vitamins and minerals don’t get absorbed properly, possibly leaving us with nutritional deficiencies.
 Again, it’s not just the caffeine; decaf is at least as bad.

 There is one area, however, where caffeine plays a role.
 It speeds up the process of getting liquids out of the body by flushing them through the kidneys, causing frequent trips to the bathroom.
 That doesn’t give the kidneys enough time to absorb calcium, magnesium, zinc, or other important minerals.
-Magnesium is especially a problem, because according to some estimates, only 20-25 percent of Americans are getting anywhere near enough of it.
+Magnesium is especially a problem, because according to some estimates, only 20 to 25 percent of Americans are getting anywhere near enough of it.
 Magnesium deficiency has been clinically associated with a wide variety of negative health conditions, including anxiety and depression (more on that below), asthma, blood clots, heart disease, high blood pressure, kidney disease, chronic fatigue, chronic pain, migraines, infertility, osteoporosis, and even tooth decay.

 Anxiety and Depression